Please remember to RSVP for our free Training Rides!

 What if I’m not training for anything – can I still come?

 YES!
-Everyone is welcome, whether you’re getting ready to ride a century on the Golden Gate Ride, gearing up for 30 miles in a day, or just want to ride a bike with new friends.
+Everyone is welcome, whether you’re getting ready for the Hazon California Ride, training to do a century ride, gearing up for 30 miles in a day, or just want to ride a bike with new friends.
 Please respect ride level categorizations – a long ride is not appropriate for a beginner rider.
 However, there is no requirement that you be ‘in training’ for anything at all.

 What if I am training for the Ride – will training rides get me ready?

 YES!
-Training rides are a great way to get in shape, get used to sitting on your bike seat for long periods of time, and slowly work your body up to a point where it can ride 100 miles in two days – or more!
+Training rides are a great way to get in shape, to get used to sitting on your bike seat for long periods of time, and to slowly work your body up to a point where it can ride many, many miles over a two-day period.

 If I have not been on a bike this season, can I come?